 “To achieve that end, Shenzhen’s SOEs should be allowed to compete in all sectors in which they have the chance to excel, instead of an indiscriminate pullback from these sectors.”

-The influential Southern Weekend newspaper reported that the Chinese State Council was once concerned that Shenzhen SOEs’ dabbling in realty, retail and high-tech sectors could run counter to Beijing’s directives to withdraw state capital from these competitive industries and to focus it instead on infrastructure development, public utilities and frontier and emerging sectors and technologies.
+The influential Southern Weekly newspaper reported that the Chinese State Council was once concerned that Shenzhen SOEs’ dabbling in realty, retail and high-tech sectors could run counter to Beijing’s directives to withdraw state capital from these competitive industries and to focus it instead on infrastructure development, public utilities and frontier and emerging sectors and technologies.

 Yet Shenzen’s many landmark SOE deals and subsequent impressive return on investment results, effectively the antithesis of Beijing’s decree for SOEs to divest most of their holdings, has apparently gained certain currency among top officials in Beijing.